Require review of contributions

 - Reviewers MUST provide feedback on all decisions to not accept a contribution.

-- Contributions SHOULD conform to the standards, architecture and decisions set out in the codebase in order to pass review.
+- The review process SHOULD confirm that a contribution conforms to the standards, architecture and decisions set out in the codebase in order to pass review.

 - Reviews SHOULD include running both the code and the tests of the codebase.

 - Contributions SHOULD be reviewed by someone in a different context than the contributor.

 - Version control systems SHOULD NOT accept non-reviewed contributions in release versions.

 - Reviews SHOULD happen within two business days.